feast-dev/feast/docs/getting-started/quickstart.md

 3. Ingest batch features ("materialization") and streaming features (via a Push API) into the online store.
 4. Read the latest features from the offline store for batch scoring
 5. Read the latest features from the online store for real-time inference.
-6. Play with the Feast UI
+6. Explore the (experimental) Feast UI

 ## Overview